-“We’re listening to people getting it wrong” — Mark Hubbard, Old Chapel Studios
+“we’re listening to people getting it wrong” — mark hubbard, old chapel studiosBack

 Since the days when troubadours tramped the riverbanks of Leeds with hearts full of love and lutes full of songs, music has been easy to romanticise but hard to do.